 Any of the members or sympathizers of Atalante could have been targeted.
-This time, it struck these three pieces of considers himself Atalante's sergeant-atarms, he was the one who accompanied Baptiste Gilistro and Louis Fernandez, two young recruits, during the attack on the LvlOp bar in December 2018.
+This time, it struck these three pieces of trash.

 Roxanne Baron and Jonathan Payeur are members of the Quebec Stompers, the street gang associated with Atalante.

 Jo is also a former anti-racist skinhead who crossed to the wrong side.
-Today he
+Today he reverywhere else.